Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Simulation details

-We use the dataset STL-10 designed for unsupervised learning algorithms \citep{Coates2011}, and contains $100,000$ unlabeled images of $96 \times 96$ pixels.
+We use the STL-10 dataset, designed for unsupervised learning algorithms \citep{Coates2011}, which contains $100,000$ unlabeled color images of $96 \times 96$ pixels.
+Additionally, STL-10 contains a much smaller labeled training set with 10 classes and 500 training images per class and 800 labeled test images per class.
 Since CPC-like methods rely on sequences of data we have to introduce an artificial `temporal' dimension in the case of vision data sets.
 To simulate a time dimension in these static images we represent the motion of the visual scene by splitting the image into partially overlapping tiles.
 Then, vertical slices of patches define a temporal order, as in \cite{Henaff2019} and \cite{Lowe2019}: the patches are viewed one after the other in a vertical order (one time step is one patch).
 The hyper-parameters of this procedure and of any other image preprocessing and data augmentation steps are as in \citet{Lowe2019}.

-This results in a time varying input stimulus which is fed into the encoder network and the weights of this network are updated using the CLAPP rule \eqref{eq:dw_z_CLAPP} and \eqref{eq:dw_c_CLAPP} (or reference algorithms, respectively).
+This results in a time varying input stimulus which is fed into the encoder network and the weights of this network are updated using the CLAPP rule \autoref{eq:dw_z_CLAPP} and \autoref{eq:dw_c_CLAPP} (or reference algorithms, respectively).
 CLAPP represents saccades towards a new object by changing the next input image to a different one at any time step with probability $0.5$.
 Note that this practice reduces the number of training data by $50 \%$ compared to CLAPP-s, GIM and CPC, which are updated with positive and negative sample synchronously at every step.
 Since this slows down convergence, we grant CLAPP double the amount of training epochs to yield a fair comparison ($1 \%$ improvement for CLAPP).
 We leverage common practices from deep learning to accelerate the simulation: the weight changes are averaged and applied after going through a batch of 32 images so that the images can be processed in parallel.
 We accumulate the gradient updates and use the Adam optimiser with fixed learning rate 0.0002.

 We then freeze the encoder network and train a linear downstream classifier on representations created by the encoder using held-out, labeled data from 10 different classes from the STL-10 dataset.
 The accuracy of that classification serves as a measure to evaluate the quality of the learned encoder representations.